taraere/UrbanPlanning/README.md

     This is concerned with how to value adding a meter to around the house and the space you will lose on the corners.
     Comparison between the benefit of losing a quarter of the loss on the corners with the gains you would get from the overlapping of four houses (maximum)

 Most of all, we have to value different types square meters.
 This relationship is what the algorithm will priorisities the scenarios on.

+## State Space

+The lower bound of our problem is the minimum number of houses required of us without any extra space put around them.
+This value is €7,245,000 with 20 houses without any rings added.

+`   # max number of iterations is 50 for placing
+    housetypes = initHouseTypes(50)

+    # generate correct type parameters
+    housetypelist = []
+    cumulativeValue = 0
+    for ht in housetypelist:
+        cumulativeValue += ht.value

+    print(cumulativeValue)
+`

+Our upper bound is harder to calculate.
+One approximation is to give a mansion (which holds the largest value) the largest number of rings on the map which is possible, and push all of the other houses to the edges of map.